 "Lavender oil: Many have used as aroma therapy, protecting the cat from direct exposure by putting on cloth and in another type container like plastic perforated, direct contact (and long term exposure) has led to hepatic failure and death.”
 Mark Grossman DVM MS

 FOLLOW-UP ON THE FOLLOW-UP – Never heard from him again after he asked for more “peer reviewed studies” – which I did supply to him.
-Good news is that all traces of this “study of oils to increase the zoo’s big cats’ activity during public visiting hours” was removed from their official website and never mentioned again.
+Good news is that all traces of this “study of oils to increase the zoo’s big cats activity during public visiting hours” was removed from their official website and never mentioned again.

-ONE MORE FOLLOW-UP - What I am saying here is err on the side of caution when it comes to conflicting information.
+Indulge me one more chance to get in trouble - What I am saying here is err on the side of caution when it comes to conflicting information.
 Many will argue for the benefits of oils for cats and to them, I say: re-read my letter to Dr. Zoo.